Boosting the Value of Process Change

 Leaders across the institution should align goals and objectives at the earliest stage of planning and continue to collaborate throughout the design, implementation, and ongoing operation and enhancements of an ERP.

-Is you institution considering moving to the the cloud?
+Is your institution considering moving to the cloud?
 This transformation is a change in mindset and culture, to embrace operational excellence and ongoing improvement.
 Leaders should encourage this shift in mindset and look for it throughout the institution.

 By assembling stakeholders around the same table at the same time, the team can take a step back, map the current process, and identify the obstacles and opportunities for improvement.
 In our experience, by gathering people at the table together – from the beginning of a project – the likelihood of success increases significantly; not simply making marginal improvements, but transformational change.
 These workshops not only set the trajectory toward “ideal” processes that take full advantage of the technology, they also build consensus and momentum for change.